RollingBeatle/carla_autoware_bridge/README.md

 # carla_autoware_bridge
 An addition package to `carla_ros_bridge` to connect CARLA simulator to Autoware Universe software.

+This is a slightly modified version of the original Robotics autoware bridge wit h the option to execute Autoware alongside Scenic.
+The current version is a prototype that aims to be further improved.

 Warning!
 This is still **Work in Progress** repository.
 Reports and improvement suggestions are very welcome.

 ![demo](images/demo.png)